zahi1/Pmail/README.md

 ### Support

-For issues or questions, please refer to the project documentation or contact the development team.
+For issues or questions, please refer to the project documentation or contact me.